crossbeam-rs/rfcs/text/2018-01-07-deque-proof.md

 ## Comparison to Target-dependent Implementations

 Alternatively, we can write a deque for each target architecture in order to achieve better performance.

-For example, [this paper][deque-bounded-tso] presents a variant of various deques in the "bounded TSO" x86 model, where you don't need to issue the expensive `mfence` barrier (think: seqcst-fence) in `pop()`.
-Also, [this paper][chase-lev-weak] presents a version of Chase-Lev deque for ARMv7 that doesn't issue `isync`-like fences, while the proposed implementation issues some.
-Probably `Consume` is relevant for the latter case.
-These further optimizations are left as future work.
+We believe the proposed implementation is the most efficient in the x86-TSO model.
+Though [this paper][deque-bounded-tso] presents a variant of various deques in the "bounded x86-TSO" model, where you don't need to issue the expensive `mfence` barrier (think: seqcst-fence) in `pop()`.

+For ARM/POWER, you can further optimize the compilation result of the proposed implementation as
+follows:

+- `'L102` can be just plain load: `'L109` is the only synchronization target, and they have RW ctrl dependency.

+- `'L408` can be just plain load: `'L409` is the only synchronization target, and they have RR addr dependency.
+In an ideal world, this synchronizing dependency should be expressible in C11 using the `Consume` ordering.

+- `'L404` can be just plain load, but `isync/isb` should be inserted right before `'L408`: `'L408`'s
+  read, `'L409`'s read, `'L410`'s read/write, and the end view of `steal()` in the successful case are the synchronization targets, and they have RR/RW ctrl+`isync/isb` dependency.

+  We believe [this paper][chase-lev-weak] has a bug in their ARMv7 implementation of Chase-Lev deque.
+Roughly speaking, they used a plain load for `'L404`, and put ctrl+`isync/isb` right after `'L409`.
+But in that case, the reads at `'L408` and `'L409` can be reordered before `'L404`.
+See the [this tutorial][arm-power] §4.2 on [the MP+dmb+ctrl litmus test][mp+dmb+ctrl] for more details.